SaidKamol0612/aiogram3-template-bot/README.md

-# Telegram Bot Template with aiogram 3.0
+# Fast Telegram Bot Starter (aiogram 3.0)

-This project is a template for quickly building Telegram bots using the aiogram 3.0 framework.
+This project is a template for quickly building Telegram bots using the **aiogram 3.0** framework.
 It provides a ready-made structure that allows developers to get started quickly with handling basic commands, asynchronous tasks, and interacting with the Telegram API.

 ## Features:
 - Powered by **aiogram 3.0** for modern async Telegram bot developmert.